Japan is in the rainy season now.

 -20m

+This coral like a flower can be seen on the wall of rocks or on pillars of artificial fish reef everywhere at Owase.
 This scene remembers the monster flower “Audrey II” that appeared the American rock musical comedy horror film “Little Shop of Horrors” directed by Frank Oz.
+As closer and looking at them, may be able to hear that laughter.
+Owase, Mie, Japan. -20m

 Abstract beauty in the sea.
 The head of “Medusa” or CG?